NickKarpowicz/LightwaveExplorer/README.md

   ### Libraries used
 Thanks to the original authors for making their work available!
 They are all freely available, but of course have their own licenses .etc.
+  - [Qt](https://qt.io): This is how the GUI is built in the newest version, and is why it should now use the native style on Windows, Mac, and Linux.
   - [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit): This provides the basic CUDA runtime, compiler, and cuFFT, for running the simulations on NVIDIA GPUs, and is the basis of the fastest version of this code.
   - [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html), specifically the [Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.cw3ci4): This is used for performing fast fourier transforms when running in CPU mode.
 The DPC++ compiler allows the program to run on both CPUs and a wider range of GPUs, including the integrated ones on Intel chips.
 I found that on my rather old laptop, SYCL on the GPU is several times faster than running on CPU, so it's useful even for systems without dedicated GPUs.
   - [Dlib](http://dlib.net/): This library is the basis of the optimization routines.
 I make use of the global optimization functions for the fitting/optimization modes.
 The library is [available on Github](https://github.com/davisking/dlib), and their excellent documentation and further information is on the [main project website](http://dlib.net/).
-  - [GTK](https://www.gtk.org): The new version of the user interface uses GTK 4; this is why it looks pretty much the same on Windows, Linux, and Mac.
-It was pretty easy to get working cross-platform, which again is nice for the goal that everybody should be able to reproduce calculations in LWE.
   - [FFTW](https://www.fftw.org/): This is used for Fast Fourier Transforms in the GPL 3.0 version (i.e. the CPU-only Linux and Mac versions).
 On a given CPU this is on average the fastest FFT you can find.
   - [miniz](https://github.com/richgel999/miniz): Nice and easy to use C library for making/reading .zip archives.